 Fun Fact: The goats like to eat the pine needles off of Christmas trees.
 Helping Friendly Farm welcomes tree donations!

 Bolt is a sweet goat who doesn’t know his own strength.
-While he enjoys being around people and loves getting pet, he can be a little too pushy when he wants attention sometimes.
-For everyone’s comfort, if visitors wants to play with Bolt, they must be 13 or older.
+While he enjoys being around people and loves getting pet, sometimes he can be a little pushy when he wants attention.
+We like to say that Bolt thinks he’s a dog because he’s always begging for attention!
 Bolt and Tiger are best friends and keep each other company when there are younger kids visiting the farm.

 Tiger is a sweetie who can also be pushy when he wants attention.
 He loves to be scratched on his head and get petted.
-Just like his BFF Bolt, in order to play with Tiger you must be 13 years old or older.
+He is known to rub his head on people and wheelchairs to get attention or scratch an itch.
 Many people think Tiger and Bolt are the most fun because they crave so much attention, while others may think these two goats are a bit too much.
 Just like people, all of the goats have unique characteristics that make them special.